The National Academy of Distinguished Neutrals is a professional

 American Association for Justice (www.Justice.org) approved NADN

-incorporating the live NADN Neutral Database into both the DRI
+incorporating our live NADN Neutral Database into both the DRI

 and AAJ's own websites, allowing over 40,000 plaintiff and

-defense attorneys access to a roster of the respected ADR
+defense attorneys direct access to our roster of the respected ADR

 professionals in each state.
 NADN has also formalized an annual

-survey process with both these groups, to better assess which
+survey process with both these associations, to better assess which

 neutrals are most widely acceptable to both the plaintiff and